Issyanofsky/devops/git/README.md

 ## need

-  used to control the order in which jobs run within a workflow.
+Used to control the order in which jobs run within a workflow.
 It allows you to specify dependencies between jobs, meaning that one job should only run after another job has successfully completed.

-  refer to another job in the workflow (will execute only if another job as accomplished).
+Refer to another job in the workflow (will execute only if another job as accomplished).

 ## step & Actions

-  steps - a single task that is part of a job in a GitHub Actions workflow.
+__steps__ - a single task that is part of a job in a GitHub Actions workflow.

 Action -  reusable block of code or a pre-built functionality that can be used within a step.

     -  uses: actions/checkout@v2  # This uses a GitHub-hosted action to check out the repository code.
     -  uses: actions/setup-python@v2  # This uses a GitHub-hosted action to set up a Python environment.